 The headquarters of the Bank is in Lomé.

-Vision: to be the leading regional investment and development finance bank in West Africa, a powerful financial institution for private sector promotion and financing in the region and an effective instrument for poverty alleviation, wealth creation and job promotion for the well-being of the people of the region.
+To be the leading regional investment and development finance bank in West Africa, a powerful financial institution for private sector promotion and financing in the region, and an effective instrument for poverty alleviation, wealth creation and job promotion for the well-being of the people of the region.

 Areas of interventions